GeorgeFane/MDining-Scraper/README.md

-This compiles the hours for all University of Michigan Dining Halls onto a single page.

-Admittedly, it's a very small annoyance to have to click another hall's page to see its hours, but even the smallest improvement in my way of getting food is worth the world to me.
-On a more serious note, this project was also an opportunity to work with web scraping.
-I thought I'd use an image-to-text module, similar to Google Lens, but I ended up using Beautiful Soup, an HTML parser.

-I've never worked with HTML before (I use Dash to avoid it for my web development), so it was tricky to get the info I wanted from the parsed HTML.
-I figured it out eventually, though.
+This is v1 of my MDining Scraper app. v0 simply got the hours for each meal for each dining hall, which my friends helped me realize was not very useful. v1 gets all hours, checks which meal for each dining hall is open right now, and then gets all foods for that meal.
+It shows all foods that you could feasibly get at this instant.

 This app is deployed on Heroku at https://mdining-scraper.herokuapp.com/